Causes of heart failure

 Carnitine is potentially helpful since the heart uses carnitine for energy production.

-CoQ10 may be beneficial in heart failure, available on sale at Physician Formulas.
+CoQ10 may be beneficial in heart failure, but use less than 50 mg, available on sale at Physician Formulas.

 Garlic consumption improves blood flow and circulation.